FAQs About the UMD MSW Program

 - Students interested in child welfare practice can apply to become a child welfare scholar.
 Students receive scholarship funds, a stipend, and support specialized to child welfare practice.
 Visit the child welfare scholars webpage to learn more about our child welfare IV-E program, or to apply to become a child welfare scholar.

 - Students interested in clinical social work practice can apply for the clinical scholars program.
-We currently have 10 clinical scholars and future funding will be contingent on federal funding availability.
 Please visit the clinical scholars webpage for more information.

 - Students are also eligible to apply for the College of Education and Human Service professions specific scholarships, as well scholarships available through the graduate school.
 To learn more, please visit the funding and scholarships page on our website.